 Posts tagged ‘LEED’

-Categories: Energy Efficiency, Energy Policy, Green Building, News
+Categories: Energy Efficiency, Energy Policy, Green Building, Opinion

 The head of the United States Green Building Council tore into critics of LEED this morning in his opening keynote to Greenbuild 2012.
 He rallied an army of architects, planners and builders with a battle cry of “we are right.”
 Read the rest of this entry »